House panel OKs major overhaul of Arizona K-12 funding

 In exchange, the state will add $170 million per year to the basic funding formula for all schools, but distribute the money in a different way.
 The overhaul also changes how district schools are paid for running bus routes, increasing available funding by $120 million but eliminating extra funding that goes to some schools over five years.

-A financial analysis showed 121 of the state's more than 600 school districts would lose money under the plan.
+A financial analysis showed 121 of the state’s 220 school districts would lose money under the plan.

 Matt Simon, a vice president with the school choice advocacy group Great Leaders, Strong Schools, said the proposal is about equaling out funding for charter and district schools.